 Dry AMD occurs when the macula becomes thinner as people age and small clumps of a protein deposit — drusen — collect underneath the retina.
 Dry AMD is the most common type, affecting around 80% of people with the condition.

 Vision loss with dry AMD occurs gradually and in stages.
 It may progress

 Wet AMD is a late stage of the condition and is

 It occurs when there is an abnormal growth of blood vessels at the back of the eye, which causes damage to the macula.
-Wet AMD can result in more rapid vision loss, but treatment is available for it.
+Wet AMD can result in more rapid vision loss, but treatment is available.

 According to the BrightFocus Foundation, genetics may play a part in AMD development in around 3 out of 4 cases.

 Certain genes can increase the risk of developing AMD.
 Two genes — Factor H and Factor B — play a role in regulating inflammation within the immune system.

 In 74% of people with AMD, these genes have certain variants that may link to an increased risk of developing the condition.